 #4 My experience where I loved myself and they loved themselves:

+That would be with my wife.
 It’s like magic.
 It’s nourishing on a level that felt impossible when you were in situations 1-3.
 Everything is easy.
 Everything flows back and forth between you.
 It’s the kind of love that helps you grow and be a better person.
 Your actions aren’t born from a place of desperation and your energy isn’t spent trying to make someone feel something they aren’t ready to feel.
 You’re not over-compensating for their lack of love for themselves.

 No one’s sense of self-love is perfect.
 We all have days when we feel down about ourselves or we have to build each other up, but that foundation of self-love makes for a good base to build on.